-In the event the designated representatives are unable to resolve the dispute, the Executive Director of Operations or designee for Sound Transit and the Deputy General Manager of Planning and Customer Services for King County Metro will confer and exercise good faith to resolve the dispute.
+In the event the Joint Leadership Team are unable to resolve the dispute, the Executive Director of Operations or designee for Sound Transit and the Mobility Division Director for King County Metro will confer and exercise good faith to resolve the dispute.

-In the event the Executive Director of Operations for Sound Transit or designee and the Deputy General Manager of Planning and Customer Services for King County Metro are unable to resolve the dispute, the Chief Executive Officer for Sound Transit and the King County Metro General Manager will engage in good faith negotiations to resolve the dispute.
+In the event the Executive Director of Operations for Sound Transit or designee and the Mobility Division Director for King County Metro are unable to resolve the dispute, the Chief Executive Officer for Sound Transit and the King County Metro General Manager will engage in good faith negotiations to resolve the dispute.